theNewDynamic/oregonsadventurecoast.com/content/blog/answers-to-our-most-frequently-asked-questions-about-winter-storm-watching.md

 * Bring a printed map in case cell service is limited in certain outdoor areas.

 Want more ideas?
 [Subscribe to our e-newsletter](http://eepurl.com/dhUxmX) for travel ideas and inspiration on Oregon’s Adventure Coast delivered right to your inbox!
 For more travel inspiration, visit our [Adventures page](https://www.oregonsadventurecoast.com/adventures) and our [Trip Ideas page](https://www.oregonsadventurecoast.com/tripideas) to discover all there is to do on Oregon’s Adventure Coast!
 Or [request a visitor’s packet today](https://www.oregonsadventurecoast.com/contact/#contactform).

-\----------------

-_Editor’s Note: As the developments in Coronavirus (COVID-19) continue to unfold, please follow the direction of our public health authorities, including the CDC, Oregon Health Authority, and Coos Health & Wellness, to protect yourself, our community and our visitors._

-_If you are ready to travel, we are ready to welcome you back to Oregon’s Adventure Coast.
-However, if you are feeling ill or not comfortable traveling right now, we encourage you to stay home and stay healthy.
-Let’s all do our part to stop the spread of COVID-19._ [_Click here_](https://www.oregonsadventurecoast.com/covid-19/) _for more information._